jonathan-laurent/personal-website/provider/blog/prozone-analysis.md

 $$k^-[AB]  =  k^+[A][B]$$
 $$k^+[A][B] + k^-[ABC]  =  k^+[A][AB] + k^-[AB]$$
 $$k^+[A][AB] = k^-[ABC]$$

+### Expressing $[A]$ as the solution of a quadratic equation

-The third equation is redundant, as it can be derived from the second one and the fourth one.
+The third equation above is redundant, as it can be derived from the second one and the fourth one.
 Let's write $K = k^+//k^-$.
 Then, we have $$ [ABC] = K[A][AB]     [AB] = K[A][B] $$
 Remind that we want to express $[ABC]$ as a function of $a$ and $b$ where:
 ```align